paylogic/developer.paylogic.com/content/articles/traduki.rst

 which change infrequently.

-Another issue with this approach was that the number of results returned from queries was not deterministic.
+Another issue with this approach was that the number of results returned from queries was not deterministic, so required left joins which is even worse performance-wise.
 Most of the times you want to eager load relationships.
 However, in this case you can never apply a limit or offset because you cannot trust the number of rows returned.